 The California State University is committed to providing equal opportunities to male and female CSU students in all campus programs, including intercollegiate athletics.

-Inquiries concerning compliance or the application of these laws to programs and activities of CSUDH may be referred to the specific campus officer(s) identified above or to the Regional Director of the Office for Civil Rights, United States Department of Education, 50 Beale Street, Suite 7200, San Francisco, California 94105.
+Inquiries concerning the application these laws to programs and activities of California State University, Dominguez Hills may be referred to the Special Assistant to the President, the campus officer(s) assigned the administrative responsibility of reviewing such matters, California State University, Dominguez Hills, 1000 East Victoria Street, Carson, California 90747, or to the Regional Director of the Office for Civil Rights, United States Department of Education, 50 Beale Street, Suite 7200, San Francisco, California 94105.

 It is the policy of California State University, Dominguez Hills, that the campus maintain a working and learning environment free from sexual harassment of its students, employees, and those who apply for student or employee status.
 All should be aware that California State University, Dominguez Hills is concerned and will take action to eliminate sexual harassment.